 Another slow fade towards the end of my show

-Seems life is determined to let me roam
+Life’s determined to let me roam

-Into darkness laced by sparks of hope
+Through darkness laced with sparks of hope

 Temporary fixes to feeling lost and alone